Information Transmission using the Nonlinear Fourier Transform, Part I: Mathematical Tools: Canonical Lax Form for Exactly Solvable Models

 \begin{example}[KdV equation revisited] Let $r=\frac{2}{\sqrt{3}}q$, $s=-\frac{1}{4\sqrt{3}}$ and

 The zero-curvature equation leads to $q_z=qq_t+q_{ttt}$.

 \end{example}

 It should be noted from Examples~\ref{exam:kdv1} and~\ref{ex:kdv2} that the choice of $L$ and $M$ giving rise to a given nonlinear equation is not unique.
-Obviously one can scale $L$, or add a constant to $L$ or $M$.
-In addition, both the Lax equation \eqref{eq:lax} and \eqref{eq:L-eq} are unchanged under orthogonal transformations, i.e., replacing $L$ and $M$ with $\Sigma L\Sigma^T$ and $\Sigma M\Sigma^T$, respectively, where $\Sigma$ is a (constant) orthogonal matrix, i.e., $\Sigma^T\Sigma=I$.
+Obviously one can scale $L$ by a number, or add a constant $\alpha I$ to $L$ or $M$.
+In addition, both the Lax equation \eqref{eq:lax} and \eqref{eq:L-eq} are unchanged under orthogonal transformations, \ie, replacing $L$ and $M$ with $\Sigma L\Sigma^T$ and $\Sigma M\Sigma^T$, respectively, where $\Sigma$ is a (constant) orthogonal matrix, \ie, $\Sigma^T\Sigma=I$.
 Note further that it may be possible to choose two Lax pairs $(L_1, M_1)$ and $(L_2,M_2)$ for a given equation such that $L_1$ is self-adjoint and $L_2$ is not self-adjoint.
 The eigenvalues of $L_1$ and $L_2$ are, respectively, real and complex; see Appendix~\ref{app:stso}.